clstmbrly/Practice-Testing-Area/10_AMA.md

 ---
 **Add draft paragraphs in from 9/22/2017**

-**IG paragraph** You may want to provide higher privileges to users when they use their PIV/CAC card for login.
-In such a scenario, you can use Authentication Mechanism Assurance (AMA) feature of Windows Active Directory (AD).
-When the AMA is enabled, it will allow you to insert an administrator-designated, global group membership based on the certificate policy of the PIV/CAC card into the authentication Kerberos token.
+**IG paragraph** As a system administrator, you may need to grant higher privilege levels to certain users. **This provides for greater protections when a user has higher level privileges?** For increased security, you can use the Authentication Mechanism Assurance (AMA) feature of Microsoft Windows Active Directory (AD) Domain Services (DS) for Windows Server 2008 R2 and 2012.
+When you enable AMA, it will allow you to increase a user's privileges by adding a global group membership, based on the PIV's certificate policy, and to their Kerberos token when they log into the agency's enterprise(?) their PIV cards.

+From Centrify:  So how do we force the use of smart cards for everything and eliminate passwords?
+One method is to modify a user’s account in Active Directory by selecting the “smart card is required for interactive logon” checkbox, or by doing this for all users via an AD Group Policy.
+Authentication Mechanism Assurance (AMA) places a user into a dynamic user group whenever they authenticate using a smart card, so therefore it knows the difference between Kerberos tickets obtained via a password and those obtained via a smart card.
+Again the ultimate goal is usually to enforce smart card authentication directly from within the Active Directory account itself.

 {% include info-alert.html content=" AMA does not offer an option to require a specific login method (e.g., PIV login)." %}